Loft Conversion Builders in Wandsworth (SW18)

 Frequently Asked Questions

-How much does a Wandsworth loft conversion cost?
+- What shapes a Wandsworth loft conversion design?

-Three reasons.
-First, accuracy: we know the SW18 stock — Victorian terrace roof structures, Edwardian semi hipped roofs, the 9-inch brick party walls, and Wandsworth's specific dormer design requirements.
+- Three reasons.
+First, accuracy: we know the SW18 stock, Victorian terrace roof structures, Edwardian semi hipped roofs, the 9-inch brick party walls, and Wandsworth's specific dormer design requirements.
 Second, full accreditation: NICEIC electrical (BS 7671), structural engineer calculations included, fire safety to Building Regulations Part B (including FD30 escape route doors and party wall fire compartmentalisation), and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including any party wall surveyor fees and FD30 door upgrades.
-57 verified Google reviews averaging 4.5/5.

 Get a Free Quote for Your Wandsworth Loft Conversions